JaekwonJo/league-of-english/DEPLOY_RENDER_VERCEL.md

 - OPENAI_API_KEY ready

 ## 1) Server on Render
-1. Go to Render → New → Blueprint → select this repo.
+1. Go to Render ??New ??Blueprint ??select this repo.
 2. Ensure `render.yaml` is detected (root).
 It provisions a Node web service.
 3. Set environment variables:
    - OPENAI_API_KEY: your key